parichehrjahan/instagramable-be/README.md

 will be hosting the backend on railway.app

 TODO: add script for generating spots automatically with llms + apify ig scraper

+## Supabase Integration

+We use Supabase for authentication and database management.

+will be hosting the backend on railway.app

+TODO: add script for generating spots automatically with llms + apify ig scraper

+TODO: add script for generating spots automatically with llms + apify ig scraper